FalseEngineering/ParD/TextBufferDisplayProtocol.md

 ## Purpose and Requirements
 Used to control text buffer displays over ParD ports.
 A compliant display device meets certain requirements:
 - Display devices must be persistent; they don't require data to constantly be pushed to them.
 - Display devices must support inidividual character colouring with at least 2 foreground and 2 background colours.
-THey may support up to 16 foreground and 16 background colours.
+They may support up to 16 foreground and 16 background colours.
 The colours themselves are unspecified.
--- The character encoding of a display device is left unspecified, but the display must provide an 8 byte identifier of its supported encoding upon request.
+- The character encoding of a display device is left unspecified, but the display must provide an 8 byte identifier of its supported encoding upon request.

 ## Protocol
 The display device responds to a capabilities query but doesn't otherwise initiate transmissions.
 All transmission sequences from the host to the display begin with a type code: